 Electric District: former Illinois Central commuter route that runs south from downtown alongside CN's ex-IC Chicago sub.
 It is the only Metra district using electric power.
 The main line passes through Kensington, Homewood and Matteson, terminating at the far south suburb of University Park.
 Two branches depart the main, one at 67th Street running to the South Chicago area, and the other just south of Kensingtion, terminating at Blue Island.
 The downtown terminus is Randolph Street station (now euphemistically called "Millennium Station").
 The Chicago, South Shore & South Bend interurban exercises trackage rights from Kensington (115th Street) to downtown.
 The South Shore is not a Metra entity.
 It is owned and operated by the Northern Indiana Commuter Transportation District.

 Rock Island District: former Chicago, Rock Island & Pacific main line between LaSalle Street station in downtown Chicago and Joliet station.
 At 16th Street, it crosses both CN's Chicago sub and the St.Charles Air Line.
 Further south, it passes through Gresham and Vermont Street, and flies over Blue Island Crossing.
 The original LaSalle Street terminal was demolished in 1981 and replaced with an office tower.
 Metra trains operate out of a new facility at the rear of the building.
 Iowa Interstate and CSX use the Rock district on trackage rights.
 At Gresham, an all-passenger line diverges from the main and is used by most commuter trains.
 The two lines reunite at Blue Island.
-Beyond Joliet, the line is owned by CSX to Bureau, Illinois, and by IAIS west of there.
+Beyond Joliet, the line is operated by CSX to Bureau, Illinois, and by IAIS west of there.

 I'm grateful to the following people for their help in putting this page together: Joe Bissonnette, Mike Blaszak, Russel Dove, Adam Kerman, Jon Roma, Kevin Sadowsky, J.D.
 (Tuch) Santucci, Jim Sinclair and Bill Vandervoort.
 Any errors that might remain are mine, not theirs.